RoopikaBiju/EchoNotes/README.md

 # Video
 https://www.loom.com/share/1146067388c242d8bdd372461577e949?sid=0fadf081-cb82-466f-813c-caf8e00196f5

-Created a new user named der.
-Then logged in with that id with help of its password.
-Then Created a new note to jenn.
-And again created a new note to the user ultramadness which was later on edited.
-Atlast Logged out from the user der.
+I created a new user named der, then logged in with that ID using its password.
+I created a new note for jenn and later created another new note for the user ultramadness, which was then edited.
+Finally, I logged out from the user der.

-Now logged in the user jenn.And user jenn edited the note sent by der.
-And user jenn deleted the note sent by user sen.
+Now, I logged in as the user jenn.
+User jenn edited the note sent by der and deleted the note sent by the user sen.

 ## Team Contributions